In this article:

 Actions, which are initiated within the instance (e.g. stopping the instance), aren’t the API calls.
 Therefore events are not created for such actions.

 Trail is a configuration of saving events in the bucket of object storage.
 Trail instructs Cloud to save events, made by every customer’s user into specified bucket.
 Events are saving each 5 minutes as a tar.gz archive.
 To create a Trail that will save events of all customer’s projects, the user must have File service permissions in the project, where the bucket for archives storing is located.
 Otherwise the The AWS Access Key Id you provided does not exist in our records error will be displayed.

 Use Activity log for a detailed analysis of the events in your projects and security monitoring of last 30 days.
-To analyse gathered data you can apply simple filters, use a case sensitive search on page Events or download formats CSV or JSON.
-The downloading of data for the last 30 days can take some time.
+To analyse gathered data you can apply simple filters, use a case sensitive search on page Events or generate reports in CSV or JSON formats.
+The report generating process the last 30 days data can take some time.
 To decrease the number of records to download, use a certain filter or time period.
 You can also aggregate and store the activity logs in the object storage.
 For the additional information go to Trails.

 Here are some examples of a possible use of Activity log:

 StopInstances) and time period you want to obtain the data for (but not earlier than 30 days) and apply the filter.
-Now you can see the whole picture and learn the details of each event, pressing the button Event details.
+Now you can see the whole picture and learn the details of each event just by pressing Event details.

-- Imagine that you need to find the user who made some actions on a particular entity, e.g. deleted the production instance i-XXXXXXXX two weeks ago.
-To do this on page Events choose the time period and press the Download as CSV or Download as JSON button.
-The formats CSV or JSON will help analyse the events in detail, specify the filter conditions (e.g.
+Imagine that you need to find the user who made some actions on a particular entity, e.g. deleted the production instance i-XXXXXXXX two weeks ago.
+To do this on page Events choose the time period and click Create report CSV or Create report JSON.
+The formats CSV or JSON will help to analyse the events in detail, specify the filter conditions (e.g.